The Honorable Louis J. Freeh, Chairman

 Matthew Dolan [Download VCard]

-Ethics: Served as Ethics Counselor for sixteen years advising on topics to include conflicts of interests, financial disclosure, proper use of resources, and gift acceptance.
+- Served as Ethics Counselor advising clients on organizational ethics topics to include conflicts of interests, financial disclosure, proper use of resources, and gift acceptance.

-Dolan is a 1988 graduate of the University of Notre Dame.
-He has a JD from the University of San Diego and an LLM in International and Comparative Law from George Washington University Law School.
+Mr. Dolan received his undergraduate degree from the University of Notre Dame in 1988, and his law degree, cum laude, from University of San Diego School of Law.
+He also holds an LLM in International and Comparative Law from George Washington School of Law.

 Walter B. Donaldson, II [Download VCard]